UniExeterRSE/intro-version-control/index.md

 ## Start course

-If you are unable to attend any of the dates above the [notes for this course are available here](./contents.html) and are freely available to work through in your own time.
+If you are unable to attend any of the dates above, the [notes for this course are available here](./contents.html) and are freely available for you to work through in your own time.
 Please note that you will need to have completed the set up instructions above.

 ## Follow up courses